rajexcited/personal-finance-ui/test-cases/expense/refund/add-refund-tc1.md

 ## Description:

-logged in active user can submit new refund and not select the purchase
+Logged in active user can add refund without selecting the purchase successfully

 ## Preconditions:

-user is logged in and active. expense view list page is launched
+User is logged in and active.
+User is on `view expenses` page.

 ## Steps to Execute:

-1. user clicks on `add refund` button
+1. User clicks on `add refund` button
-2. after few seconds of waiting, user is redirected to refund add form
+2. After few seconds of waiting, user is redirected to refund add form
-3. verify all fields are empty or default initialized.
+3. Verify all fields are empty or default initialized.
-4. there are 2 buttons, `add` and `cancel`, are displayed at the bottom of screen.
+4. Verify 2 buttons, `add` and `cancel`, are displayed at the bottom of screen.
-5. user fills out below details,
+5. User fills out below details,
    - bill name: `my refund`
    - refund amount: `11`. verify `USA-USD` and `dollar symbol` is displayed to amount field.
    - payment account: dropdown select is displayed. verify atleast item `cash` exists. choose `cash`